Katada10/ShopifyChallenge/README.md

 INSTALLING FIREBASE AND FLASK

-* This assumes your system already has Python 3.x installed *
+* This assumes your system already has Python 3.x installed.
+If not, head over to https://www.python.org/downloads/ and install it first.

 1 - Open a command prompt and type "pip install Flask" 2 - Next, type "pip3 install firebase_admin"